hmallen/lorenzbot/README.md

 5) If you use '--withdraw' option, it will send to MY Stellar Lumens wallet unless you change the address at the top of 'lorenzbot.py'

 TO DO:
-- Add file to store users connected to Telegram
--- Reference for heartbeat timeout alert messages
+- Reference stored Telegram users for heartbeat timeout alert messages
 - After sell, Telegram sell message is sent twice
 - No Telegram withdraw message is sent
 - Add some form of "heartbeat" for verification of program run status